Artboard 16Google Sheets iconSwift icon

 A use case for text-align-last

-After researching the topic, I discovered that the property can be helpful with text-align: justify.
+After a bit of research, I discovered that the property can be helpful with text-align: justify.
 As discussed in a Tailwind issue, you can't style justified paragraphs and control the alignment of the last line.
 For example, a layout like the one below is not possible without an additional CSS property.

 A site with stacked paragraphs styled with text-align: justify showing that the last line should align left and right to follow the design preferences.